 Yes.
 Kartini Clinic’s integrated treatment program, with its strong emphasis on prompt and adequate weight restoration followed by family-centered psychotherapy, incorporates the very latest in evidence-based eating disorder treatment.

 What is Kartini Clinic’s “success rate”?

-Most patients who do not receive appropriate treatment can expect a re-hospitalization rate of roughly 40%.
+Most patients who do not receive appropriate treatment can expect a higher rate of re-hospitalization and other medical complications.
 At Kartini, for those patients who complete our treatment program, including tailored aftercare treatment, our rate is about 10% after one year.
 But rather than try to convince you with claims of success rates, our primary goal is to explain what we have found to work and why we think it does.
-In the case of anorexia, we do not want to paint an overly rosy picture of treatment success or "cures."
+In the case of anorexia, we do not want to paint an overly rosy picture of treatment success or “cures.”
 As anyone who has a loved one with anorexia or suffered from it themselves can tell you, treatment can often be a long and frustrating process.
 But this process is one that is emphatically not without hope for a return to a rewarding and fulfilling life.

 What works (and what doesn’t)?